eriktate/lingo/README.md

 # lingo
-Go bindings for the Linode API
+Go client library for the Linode API.

 # WIP
 This is under active development and should probably not be used in any way for the time being.